God (Rebecca St. James album)

 God is the third studio album by then 18-year-old Christian pop and rock artist Rebecca St. James.
 It was released on 25 June 1996 by ForeFront Records, and peaked at No. 200 on the Billboard 200.
-The title song was featured on WOW #1s: 31 of the Greatest Christian Music Hits Ever.
+The title song was featured on WOW#1s: 31 of the Greatest Christian Music Hits Ever, and WOW 1997.
 It was RIAA Certified Gold in 2005.
 This was the first of many Rebecca St. James albums produced by Tedd Tjornhom.